testify-project/testify-project.github.io/_posts/2000-01-05-resources.md

 ResourceProvider?
 Hmmm...

-In the above implementation of `ResourceProvider` contract we are implementing a reusable HSQL in-memory database resource provider.
+In the above implementation of `ResourceProvider` contract we are creating a reusable HSQL in-memory database resource provider.
 Notice that our implementation:
 1. Specifies 3 type parameters of `ResourceProvider` contract, JDBCDataSource (configuration), DataSource (server), and Connection (client)
 1. Does not declare a constructor
 1. Implements three methods defined by the contract (configure, start, and stop)